Inca Empire: Organization of the empire

-Cusco was likely not organized as a wamani, or province.
+Cuzco was likely not organized as a wamani or province.
 Rather, it was probably somewhat akin to a modern federal district, like Washington, DC or Mexico City.
 The city sat at the center of the four suyu and served as the preeminent center of politics and religion.
-While Cusco was essentially governed by the Sapa Inca, his relatives and the royal panaqa lineages, each suyu was governed by an Apu, a term of esteem used for men of high status and for venerated mountains.
-Both Cusco as a district and the four suyu as administrative regions were grouped into upper hanan and lower hurin divisions.
+While Cusco was essentially governed by the Sapa Inca, his relatives and the royal panaqa lineages, each suyu was governed by an Apu a term of esteem used for men of high status and for venerated mountains.
+Both Cuzco as a district and the four suyu as administrative regions were grouped into upper hanan and lower hurin divisions.
 As the Inca did not have written records, it is impossible to exhaustively list the constituent wamani.
 However, colonial records allow us to reconstruct a partial list.
 There were likely more than 86 wamani, with more than 48 in the highlands and more than 38 on the coast.

 Suyu

-The most populous suyu was Chinchaysuyu, which encompassed the former Chimu empire and much of the northern Andes.
+The most populous suyu was Chinchaysuyu, which encompassed the former Chimú Empire and much of the northern Andes.
 At its largest extent, it extended through much of what are now Ecuador and Colombia.

 The largest suyu by area was Qullasuyu, named after the Aymara-speaking Qulla people.
 It encompassed what is now the Bolivian Altiplano and much of the southern Andes, reaching what is now Argentina and as far south as the Maipo or Maule river in modern Central Chile.
 Historian José Bengoa singled out Quillota as likely being the foremost Inca settlement in Chile.

 The second smallest suyu, Antisuyu, was northwest of Cusco in the high Andes.
 Its name is the root of the word "Andes".

-Kuntisuyu was the smallest suyu, located along the southern coast of modern Peru, extending into the highlands towards Cusco.
+Kuntisuyu was the smallest suyu located along the southern coast of modern Peru, extending into the highlands towards Cusco.